dhupee/dotfiles/README.md

 - `modules`, modules of nix configs, seperated by systems and home-manager ofc.
 - `theming`, modules for my ricing.
 - `users`, modules for users, if there's more than me, or if I need a user for specific machines.
+- `wsl`, modules specifically for NixOS config but for Windows Subsystem for Linux

 This thing obviously can change overtime as this dotfiles grow.